 Aegon is one of the UK’s largest pension, investment, and retirement providers, with approximately three million customers.
 People come to Aegon through many different routes: an auto-enrolled workplace pension through an employer, a personal SIPP they opened directly, a Cofunds investment platform account, a policy on the Aegon Retirement Choices (ARC) or One Retirement platform, or an annuity paying regular income in retirement.
 Because the product range is broad and the contact routes vary by product, dealing with an Aegon account after someone dies can feel complicated.

 The process itself is straightforward once you know which product the deceased held and which team to call.
-This guide walks you through each product type, the correct contact details, what documents you will need, and what happens to the money.
+This guide walks you through each product type, the correct contact details, what documents you will need, what happens to the money, and what options the beneficiaries have.

 Quick reference: